SLKone/SLKone.github.io/private-equity-partnership.md

     <div class="grid grid-cols-1 sm:grid-cols-2 gap-8">
       {% include icon-block.html icon="fa-arrows-left-right" title="One view, diligence to exit" text="The same team across the investment lifecycle, so nothing is lost in the handoffs." %}
       {% include icon-block.html icon="fa-repeat" title="Repeatable across the portfolio" text="A partner you can bring to any company in the portfolio, with a playbook that travels." %}
-      {% include icon-block.html icon="fa-key" title="You own what we build" text="Models, tools, and capability stay with the portfolio company.
+      {% include icon-block.html icon="fa-key" title="You own what we build" text="Models, dashboards, tools, and operating routines stay with the portfolio company.
 No lock-in to any vendor or model." %}
-      {% include icon-block.html icon="fa-bullseye" title="Business first" text="We lead with the operating problem and the return, with AI applied only where it earns its place." %}
+      {% include icon-block.html icon="fa-bullseye" title="Business first" text="We lead with the operating problem and the return, then decide whether analytics, automation, or machine learning changes the outcome." %}
     </div>
   </div>
 </section>